An overview

 Certification

-A certification of demonstrated practice within the Inner Council framework on completion of the course.
+Demonstrated practice within the Inner Council framework, on completion.

 Readiness